MicrosoftDocs/data-api-builder-docs/data-api-builder/reference-configuration.md

   }
 }
 ```

-In this refined example for the `Book` entity, the `mappings` section is utilized to define how fields in the database map to names exposed through the API, applicable for both GraphQL and REST interfaces.

 **Mappings**: The `mappings` object links the database fields (`BookID`, `BookTitle`, `AuthorName`) to more intuitive or standardized names (`id`, `title`, `author`) that is used externally.
 This aliasing serves several purposes: